Canada Pardon & Record Suspension

 - reduces the risk of discrimination resulting from having a criminal record.

-You can apply for a Pardon if you COMMITTED an offence prior to March 13, 2012.
+APPLY FOR CANADIAN PARDON if you COMMITTED an offence prior to March 13, 2012.
 According to the Parole Board of Canada:

 That means, if you have a first offence that was committed prior to March 13, 2012 and an offence that was committed on or after March 13, 2012, the eligibility rules that existed at the time you committed your first offence apply to ALL of your offences.